 - Human Subject Research

 The Arts Internship course will provide a vehicle for allowing students who pursue approved internships to gain up to 3 credits towards their degrees.
 With a university grant, the Faculty of Arts has helped develop departmental data bases listing internship opportunities to be made available on departmental websites, has encouraged the forging of specific internship agreements, and is pursuing fund raising to help finance student internships.
 Students from each department will be directed to approved internships or will bring other internship opportunities to departmental advisors for approval.

 Arts Internships allow students in the Faculty of Arts to gain experience in areas relevant to their fields of study.
 Arts internships involve a minimum of 150 hours of work in a host institution approved by the student's home department or program.

-The Arts Internship is only open to U2 and U3 students in good standing, normally after completing 30 credits of a 90 credit program or 45 credits of a 96 to 120 credit program.
+The Arts Internship is only open to U2 and U3 students in satisfactory academic standing, who have completed at least 30 credits of a 90 credit program or 45 credits of a 96 to 120 credit program.
 A minimum CGPA of 2.7 and permission from the departmental Internship Advisor are required.
 This course will normally not fulfill program requirements for seminar or 400-level courses.

 Work to be Completed